-This is the gold standard for diagnosing hereditary spherocytosis, though it has a high false negative rate.
+When the Eosin-5-Maleimide Binding Test cannot be used, the osmotic fragility test may be performed.
+This test is easily performed in resource-poor settings, though it has a high false negative rate.
 In this test, spherocytes easily rupture in hypotonic solutions due to increased membrane permeability to salt and water.

 Splenectomy, or surgical removal of the spleen, is indicated for moderate to severe cases of hereditary spherocytosis.
 Patients post-splenectomy are more susceptible to encapsulated bacterial infections, and on lab examination may show Howell-Jolly bodies.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.